hujhax/austin-improv-wiki/Lifeboat.md

 **Lifeboat** was a one-off *[[Cagematch]]* team.

 ## History
 They won a "Slash of the Talons" Cagematch quarterfinal on 5/23/09.
+They performed a monoscene in a lifeboat of castaways, inspired by the Alfred Hitchcock movie of the same name, which also is set entirely in a lifeboat.
+The troupe performed a number of shows after the cagematch at ColdTowne Theater.

 [[Category/Troupes|Category:Troupes]]